Get Rates Near You!

 When an account earns interest and that interest is kept in the account, the interest earned previously begins to earn interest itself.
 Here’s a simple example:

-Note that even though the interest rate remained the same, the account earned more in the second period.
-That’s because it earned interest on both the original investment and the interest earned in the initial period.
+Note that the account earned more in the second half even though the daily interest rate remained the same.
+That’s because it earned interest on both the original investment and the interest earned in the first initial investment period.

 This process of earning interest on interest is known as compounding.
-It makes a big difference in how investments grow over time, and the longer you stay invested, the more compounding helps you.
+It makes a big difference in how investments grow over a time period, and the longer you stay invested, the more compounding helps you.

-Because of compounding, four factors determine how much interest your savings will earn:
+Four factors determine how much interest your first savings plan will earn:

-Compounding frequency refers to how often the bank credits interest to your account so you can start earning additional interest on the interest already earned.
+Compounding intervals refers to how often the bank credits interest to your account so you can start earning additional interest on the interest already earned.

-If an account is compounded daily, it means that if you earn interest one day, that interest starts earning interest the very next day; this is daily compound interest.
+If interest compounds daily, it means that if you earn interest one day, that interest starts earning interest the very next day; this is daily compound interest.

 If an account is compounded monthly or annually, it will take a little longer for the interest you’ve already earned to start earning additional interest.